GeCo: Evaluating Geometric Consistency for Video Generation via Motion and Structure: Validation

-\myparagraph{Metric validation on WarpBench.} We validate \ourmethod{} on WarpBench (comprising object-centric CO3D and indoor ScanNet) via two tasks: \emph{(i)} frame-level anomaly detection, identifying a single warped frame within a clip, and \emph{(ii)} deformation localization, segmenting the precise region of deformation.
-We compare our three proposing metrics ($\mathcal{M}_\text{motion}$, $\mathcal{M}_\text{struct}$, and $\mathcal{M}_\text{geo}$) with the MEt3R~\cite{Asim2025MEt3RMM} as well.

-\myparagraph{Frame-level anomaly detection.} We randomly replace a single frame in a clip with its warped version, and the goal is to identify the anomalous frame.
-For each clip, we treat each metric as a frame-wise anomaly score and predict the anomalous frame as the one with the largest score in the clip (i.e., $\hat{t} = \arg\max_t \mathcal{M}(t)$). \cref{tab:temporal} shows that the Motion metric $\mathcal{M}_\text{motion}$ is the most reliable on CO3D-Warp and Fused metric $\mathcal{M}_\text{geo}$ on ScanNet-Warp, by complementarily using both metrics.
-The Structure (depth) cue is informative for scenes but noisier for object-centric data.
-MEt3R performs very poorly, underscoring the difficulty of detecting subtle deformations with semantic features.
+\myparagraph{Task1: Frame-level anomaly detection.} We randomly replace a single frame in a clip with its warped version, and the goal is to identify the anomalous frame.
+For each clip, we treat each metric as a frame-wise anomaly score and predict the anomalous frame as the one with the largest score in the clip (\ie, $\hat{t} = \arg\max_t \mathcal{M}(t)$). \cref{tab:temporal} shows that motion cue is most reliable on CO3D-Warp and fused cue on ScanNet-Warp.
+The structure cue is informative for scenes but noisier for object-centric data.
+MEt3R performs poorly, underscoring the difficulty of detecting subtle deformations with semantic features.
+WorldScore and TSED improve over MEt3R but trail our cues by a wide margin.
+WorldScore and TSED improve over MEt3R but trail our cues by a wide margin.
+WorldScore measures reprojection error, performing well on scene-centric ScanNet-Warp ($81.54\%$) but insensitive to subtle object-level deformation in CO3D-Warp ($32.95\%$).
+TSED relies on sparse keypoint matching, which lacks dense surface coverage, and performs poorly on both subsets.

-\myparagraph{Deformation localization.} This task evaluates the accuracy of localizing the deformed region.
-Given a pair of real and warped frame, each metric outputs a inconsistency map, and we compare against the ground-truth deformation mask.
+\myparagraph{Task 2: Deformation localization.} Given a real and warped frame pair, each metric outputs an inconsistency map, which we compare against the ground-truth deformation mask.
 We report AP (\%), IoU (\%), and Spearman’s rank correlation coefficient (SRCC) (See supplementary for details) to measure detection quality, mask overlap, and rank correlation with the true deformation magnitude.

-As shown in \cref{tab:merged_results} (WarpBench columns), Motion is the strongest cue, consistently achieving the highest AP and IoU, which is designed to detect such deformation.
-MEt3R yields negative SRCC, indicating anti-correlation with deformation magnitude and highlighting the limitations of semantic feature-based metrics.
-While fusing depth does not surpass motion alone for pure deformations, it remains competitive.
+As shown in \cref{tab:merged_results} (WarpBench columns), motion is the strongest cue, achieving the highest AP and IoU.
+MEt3R yields negative SRCC, indicating anti-correlation with deformation magnitude.
+WorldScore attains positive SRCC and reasonable AP but markedly lower IoU than motion cue ($29.56\%$ vs.\ $44.48\%$ on CO3D-Warp).
+Fusing depth due does not surpass motion cue alone for pure deformations but remains competitive.